 Ask some how to use hair rollers and they'll physically recoil.
-They seem dated and needless when we have the technology of curling tongs but there are two big reasons why that's wrong.
+They seem dated and needless when we have the technology of curling tongs, but there are two big reasons that's wrong.
 Firstly, for anyone with fine hair, a few heated rollers around the hairline and on top of the head can work wonders in the mornings while you're applying your makeup.
-Even if you don't have fine hair, they can fake the look of a blow-dry without the need for an inconvenient appointment at the hairdresser's.
+Even if you don't have fine hair, they can fake the look of a blow-dry without the need for an inconvenient hair appointment.

 Which rollers do I need?